Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Introduction

-An example of ordinal classification can be seen in \cite{ordinal_for_covid_china}, where a set of patients infected with the SaRS-COV 2 coronavirus is studied and grouped into three levels of illness severity: moderate, severe, and critical.
+An example of ordinal classification can be seen in \cite{ordinal_for_covid_china}, where a set of patients infected with the SARS-CoV-2 coronavirus is studied and grouped into three levels of illness severity: moderate, severe, and critical.
 These labels follow an ordinal relationship, in that a critical patient is sicker than a moderate or a severe patient.
-The main characteristic of an ordinal variable, following this example, is that it is worse to misclassify a critical patient as moderate, than it is to misclassify them as severe.
+The main characteristic of an ordinal variable, using this example, is that it is worse to misclassify a critical patient as moderate, than it is to misclassify them as severe.
 The magnitude of the error should be higher in the first case.
-As stated in \cite{anderson_ordinal_variables}, two types of ordinal variables are distinguished: 1) grouped continuous variables, and 2) assessed ordered categorical variables.
-The former is based on the existence of an underlying continuous variable, in such a way that the labels are the result of the discretisation of this variable.
-In the latter case, it is a domain expert who is responsible for assigning labels to the patterns, establishing the ordering at his/her own judgment.
-As can be seen, first group of problems are more objective than those belonging to the second group, as no influence from human opinion is included.